quantumlib/Stim/doc/python_api_reference_vDev.md

             The error is only applied to qubit q in instance k when

                 mask[q, k] == True.
+        p: The probability of applying the error to each instance.

     Examples:
         >>> import stim